PUBLISHED: July 19, 2016

 Ultimately, a lack of parental involvement results in children with ASD struggling to generalize their skills and progress across different environments.
 Without continuing to work on their learned skills at home, children won’t achieve as much progress and could even regress (Bennett, 2012).

-Fortunately, as a provider, you can educate parents on how important their role is in order to avoid these problems.
+Fortunately, for ABA organizations, they can educate parents on how important their role is in order to avoid these problems.

 Tell Parents They CAN Make a Difference in Their Child’s Life